Garinmckayl/terra-money-grants/Terra Grant Proposal Template.md

 Natnael has also previously founded Kokoro (A smart coin built on the Chia Network for the Sirius Labs X Chia Global Chia Hackathon top 5 defi finalist) and SmartQuiz (an AI-Based automatic quiz generator).

-He was also a former core team member and co-founder of ZeroBridge (which allows the transfer of tokens from Ethereum compatible chains to Algorand) that the Algorand Foundation awarded a SupaGrant.
+He was also a former core team member and co-founder of ZeroBridge a multi chain bridge (which allows the transfer of tokens from Ethereum compatible chains to Algorand) that the Algorand Foundation awarded a SupaGrant.

 ### Contact